astreum/whitepaper/README.md

 ### Accounts
 - Structure: Address & Details Hash.
+- Details: Astro Notation List Format.
+    - Spec
+    - Counter
+    - Balance
-- Details: Counter, Balance & Storage Hash.
+    - Storage Hash
 - The Standard Unit of Value is an Astr while the Smallest Unit is a Quark.
 - Value magnitudes:
     - 10^24: Yottaquark / Astr